BitMEX/proof-of-reserves-liabilities/README.md

 Next the liability chunks are arranged as the leaves of a merkle sum proof, a modified version of the [Maxwell Proof of Liabilities](https://bitcointalk.org/index.php?topic=595180.0) scheme.

-Each leaf of the tree contains the `leaf_value` (in satoshis) in plaintext and, using the user's sub_nonce, a commitment of the leaf_value and the index of the leaf.
+Each leaf of the tree contains the `leaf_value` (in satoshis) in plaintext and, using the user's `sub_nonce`, a commitment of the `leaf_value` and the index of the leaf `leaf_index`.
 All input numerical values being serialized as 8-byte unsigned values.

     leaf_digest = HMAC256(sub_nonce, leaf_value || leaf_index)